microsoft/fluentui/packages/react-components/react-link/stories/Link/LinkAccessibility.md

 ## Accessibility

 A Link can be rendered with or without an underline, controlled by the `inline` prop.
-This has notable accessibility implications since without an underline, Link is relying on contextual clues to differentiate itself from static text.
-This is because the color of the link does not have 3:1 contrast against the color of static text, so some other visual indicator is necessary to mark it as a link.
+This has notable [accessibility implications](https://www.w3.org/WAI/WCAG22/Understanding/non-text-contrast.html), since Link relies on either an underline or contextual clues to differentiate itself from static text.
 It is the responsibility of the authoring team to choose the underline or no-underline variant based on their use case.

 Links _must_ use underlines to be accessible except for the following use cases: